Andy O'Brien (footballer): International career

 O'Brien has dual British-Irish citizenship, and despite representing England at under 18 and under 21 level, he elected to represent the Republic of Ireland at under 21 and senior level.
 O'Brien's performances for Newcastle led to him being called up to the Republic of Ireland national football team, earning his first cap against Estonia in Tallinn in 2001.
 He later became a regular in the Irish squad, and was included as part of their 2002 World Cup squad.
-He scored his first, and ultimately only, goal for Ireland to give his country a 1–0 win against Portugal on 9 February 2005.
+He scored his first, and ultimately only, goal for Republic of Ireland to give his country a 1–0 win against Portugal on 9 February 2005.

-After being picked for the squad to face Brazil on 6 February 2008, he did not report for training on 3 February 2008 and Ireland caretaker manager Don Givens received a message from O'Brien announcing his retirement from international football.
-He played 26 games for Ireland, with his last coming against Cyprus on 7 October 2006.
+After being picked for the squad to face Brazil on 6 February 2008, he did not report for training on 3 February 2008 and Republic of Ireland caretaker manager Don Givens received a message from O'Brien announcing his retirement from international football.
+He played 26 games for Republic of Ireland, with his last coming against Cyprus on 7 October 2006.